Lukas-wsc/Data-Exploration/README.md

 python run_pipeline.py
 ```

-However, this file needs about 488.87 seconds on an M1 Mac Pro, so expect it to be loading for a while.
-If the file does run into an error, you can also perform the execution of the notebooks step by step for all given models:
+However, this file executes all notebooks step by step until all models are trained, tested and validated and provided to the UI so expect it to be loading for a while.
+If the file does run into an error or takes too long, you can also perform the execution of the notebooks step by step for all given models:
 Ensure the correct sequence: Data Preparation -> Training -> Testing -> Validation -> UI.
+The following execution guideline is executed with naive bayes.
+You can also perform these steps with other models.

 1. **Install Required Packages**
 First, ensure all required packages are installed.
 You can install them using the `requirements.txt` file: